-- a. the neighbourhood or the wider community around an activity, and may include cultural and socialeconomic effects; - b. physical effects on the locality, including landscape, amenity and visual effects; - c. ecosystems, including effects on plants, animals, or habitats, whether aquatic or terrestrial; - d. natural and physical resources having special significance (for example recreational, cultural, or aesthetic); - e. risks to the neighbourhood or environment.
+- a. the neighbourhood or the wider community around an activity, and may include cultural and social-economic effects; - b. physical effects on the locality, including landscape, amenity and visual effects; - c. ecosystems, including effects on plants, animals, or habitats, whether aquatic or terrestrial; - d. natural and physical resources having special significance (for example recreational, cultural, or aesthetic); - e. risks to the neighbourhood or environment.

 In drafting and reviewing conditions on discharge permits, and in implementing monitoring programmes, the Council is recognising the comprehensive meaning of 'effects' inasmuch as is appropriate for each activity.
 Monitoring programmes are not only based on existing permit conditions, but also on the obligations of the RMA to assess the effects of the exercise of consents.
 In accordance with Section 35 of the RMA, the Council undertakes compliance monitoring for consents and rules in regional plans, and maintains an overview of the performance of resource users and consent holders.
-Compliance monitoring, including both activity and impact monitoring, enables the Council to continually re-evaluate its approach and that of consent holders to resource utilisation, to move closer to achieving sustainable development of the region's resources.
+Compliance monitoring, including both activity and impact monitoring, enables the Council to continually re-evaluate its approach and that of consent holders to resource management and, ultimately, through the refinement of methods and considered responsible resource utilisation, to move closer to achieving sustainable development of the region's resources.

-1.1.4 Evaluation of environmental performance
+1.1.4 Evaluation of environmental and administrative performance

-Besides discussing the various details of the performance and extent of compliance by the consent holder/s during the period under review, this report also assigns a rating as to each consent holder's environmental and administrative performance.
+Besides discussing the various details of the performance and extent of compliance by the consent holder, this report also assigns them a rating for their environmental and administrative performance during the period under review.